FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

 Parallel sparse solvers
 -----------------------

 Parallel sparse solvers use several processors to solve linear systems of equation.
 Like sequential, parallel linear solvers can be direct or iterative.
-In **FreeFem++** both are available.
+In **FreeFEM** both are available.

-Using parallel sparse solvers in **FreeFem++**
+Using parallel sparse solvers in **FreeFEM**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We recall that the :freefem:`solver` parameters are defined in the following commands: :freefem:`solve`, :freefem:`problem`, :freefem:`set` (setting parameter of a matrix) and in the construction of the matrix corresponding to a bilinear form.